Matatika/matatika-docs/content/data-sources/tap-trello/prerequisites.md

 ## Requirements

-There are two setting that you are required to provide to use our Trello data source.
+There are two settings that you are required to provide to use our Trello data source.

 ### Developer API Key